utopszkij/holostorage_admin/readme.md

 >status: pre-alpha not run correct !

+## requests:
+- holochain
+- holostorage
+- nodejs (only for test)
-can make bridge to holostorage! see bridge_spec.json
+- can make bridge to holostorage! see bridge_spec.json

 ## ui test - request nodejs

-cd ui-test
+$ cd ui-test
-.test.sh
+$ ./test.sh

+admin password for test: 123456